 \section{Abstract}

-Solutions of Hitchin's self-duality equations corresponds to special real sections in the Deligne-Hitchin moduli space -- twistor lines.
+Solutions of Hitchin's self-duality equations corresponds to special real sections of the Deligne-Hitchin moduli space -- twistor lines.
 A question posed by Simpson in 1997 asks whether all real sections give rise to global solutions of the self-duality equations.
 An affirmative answer would allow for complex analytic procedure to obtain all solutions of the self-duality equations.
-The purpose of this paper is to construct counter examples given by certain (branched) Willmore surfaces in $3$-space (with monodromy) via the generalized Whitham flow.
-Though these higher solutions do not give rise to global solutions of the self-duality equations on the whole Riemann surface $M$, they are solutions on an open dense subset of it.
+The purpose of this paper is to construct counter examples given by certain (branched) Willmore surfaces in $3$-space (with monodromy) via the generalised Whitham flow.
+Though these sections do not give rise to global solutions of the self-duality equations on the whole Riemann surface $M$, they induce solutions on an open and dense subset of it.
 This suggest a deeper connection between Willmore surfaces, i.e., rank $4$ harmonic maps theory, with the rank $2$ self-duality theory.